EasyBee18/EasyBee18/README.md

-# Hi there 👋, I'm Hanofi Isiaq Alabi
+#Hi 👋, I'm Hanofi Isiaq Alabi

-I'm a junior avionics technician and a passionate front-end web developer.
+I'm a passionate front-end web developer and a junior avionics technician.
 I enjoy solving real-world problems with code and continuously learning new things in tech.

 ---